MicrosoftDocs/Virtualization-Documentation/virtualization/internal/contribute_to_the_docs.md

 Asterisk (*) indicate the breadcrumb depth.

-### Add Metadata ###
-In order to convert your markdown files and internal documentation into HTML5, the each file must have some basic metadata.
-There are many optional pieces of metadata but the two that are required are:

-	ms.ContentId: <GUID>
-	title: <Title>

-To generate GUIDs, use the following PowerShell snippit:

-	[guid]::NewGuid().ToString() | clip.exe

-This command will generate a new GUID and put it on your clipboard so you can paste it directly into your file.

-You can also create a GUID using Visual Studio, just click **Tools** > **Create GUID**.
-Option 4 gives you the GUID in the most bare format, but you still have to remove the brackets after you paste the GUID into the header.

-Optional metadata includes:

-	description: {discription of the page}

 ## Write content in MarkDown ##

 There are lots of resources for how to write in markdown, here are a few favorites: